Bloody chaos after Frank James’ Brooklyn subway shooting revealed in new video

 In those videos, some of which he posted under the name “Prophet of Doom,” James rambles about violence, race wars, homeless people, mental health and Mayor Adams.
 “And so the message to me is: I should have gotten a gun, and just started shooting motherf---ers,” he said in one YouTube rant.

-During his police interview, he tried to explain described some of his philosophy.
+During his police interview, he tried to explain some of his philosophy.

 “Violence is not an answer, it’s a result of something.
 It doesn’t solve anything,” he told the detectives.
 “That’s what happened on the train … senseless violence that didn’t solve anything.”